 The discussion throughout this Annual Report on Form 10-K contains forward-looking statements.
 In some cases, you can identify these statements by our use of forward-looking words such as "may," "will," "should," "anticipate," "estimate," "expect," "plan," "believe," "predict," "potential," "project," "intend," "could" or similar expressions.
-In particular, statements regarding our plans, strategies, prospects and expectations regarding our business are forward-looking statements.
+In particular, statements regarding our plans, strategies, prospects and expectations regarding our business are forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934.
 You should be aware that these statements and any other forward-looking statements in this document reflect only our expectations and are not guarantees of performance.
 These statements involve risks, uncertainties and assumptions.
 Many of these risks, uncertainties and assumptions are beyond our control and may cause actual results and performance to differ materially from our expectations.
 Important factors that could cause our actual results to be materially different from our expectations include the risks and uncertainties set forth under the heading "Risk Factors."
-Accordingly, you should not place undue reliance on the forward-looking statements speak only as of the date on which the statements were made.
+Accordingly, you should not place undue reliance on the forward-looking statements contained in this Annual Report on Form 10-K. These forward-looking statements speak only as of the date on which the statements were made.
 We undertake no obligation to update or revise publicly any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.